 The first study on blockchain technology was described in 1991 by Stuart Haber and W. Scott Stornetta.
 They wanted to implement a system where timestamped documents could not be falsified or altered.
 In 1992, Bayer, Haber, and Stornetta incorporated the Merkle tree concept into the system, which improved its efficiency by allowing multiple documents to be assembled in a single block at once.
 The first blockchain was conceptualized by the name known as Satoshi Nakamoto in 2008 in his whitepaper.
 It was implemented the following year by himself as the main component of bitcoin, where it serves as a public registry to all transactions on the network.

-A blockchain is, by definition, an information storage and transmission technology without a centralized control organ.
-Technically, it is a distributed database whose information sent by users and internal links to the database are checked and grouped at regular time intervals into blocks, forming a chain.
+A blockchain is, by definition, information storage, and transmission technology without a centralized control organ.
+Technically, it is a distributed database whose information sent by users and internal links to the database is checked and grouped at regular time intervals into blocks, forming a chain.
 The whole chain is secured by cryptography.
-By extension, a blockchain is a distributed database that maintains a list of records protected from falsification or modification by storage nodes; it is therefore a distributed and secure register of all the transactions made since the start of the distributed system.
+By extension, a blockchain is a distributed database that maintains a list of records protected from falsification or modification by storage nodes; it is, therefore, a distributed and secure register of all the transactions made since the start of the distributed system.

 There are public blockchains, open to all, and private blockchains, whose access and use are limited to a certain number of actors.
 A public blockchain can therefore be likened to a large public accounting book, anonymous and unfalsifiable.
 In short, a blockchain is a very large registry, which everyone can read freely and easily, on which everyone can write, but which is impossible to erase and indestructible.